The Complexity of Drawing Graphs on Few Lines and Few Planes: Computational Complexity of the Plane Cover Number

-\begin{theorem} Let $G$ be a graph.
-Deciding whether $\rho_3^2(G) = 2$ is NP-hard. \end{theorem} \begin{proof} We show NP-hardness by reduction from \TSAT and use the construction from Lemma~\ref{lem:PosPlaCycOneNPC} to get an equivalent instance $\Phi$ of \PPCOITSAT.
-By our construction we also get a cycle $C=(c_1, \dots, c_n)$ through the clause-vertices in $\Phi$ and a planar combinatorial embedding of $G(\Phi) + C$.
-This embedding gives us a partition of the vertices that are not part of $C$: $V_1$ are the vertices that are placed inside of $C$, and $V_2$ are the vertices that are placed outside of $C$.
-We now draw $c_1, \dots, c_n$ on a straight line $\ell$.
-We add a vertex $v_1$ above $\ell$, and $v_2$ below $\ell$.
-Using Tutte's theorem \cite{t-hdg-PLMS63}, we can draw $V_1$ in the polygon $(c_1, c_n, v_1)$ above $\ell$ with straight-line edges, and $V_2$ in the polygon $(c_1, c_n, v_2)$ below $\ell$ using straight-line edges.
-To be able to apply this theorem, we choose an arbitrary inner triangulation of each of the partitions.
-This yields the straight-line drawing $\Gamma$ of $G(\Phi) + C - \{c_n, c_1\}$.
+\begin{proof} We show \cNP-hardness by reduction from \PPCOITSAT which is NP-complete by Lemma~\ref{lem:PosPlaCycOneNPC}.
+Consider an instance of that problem consisting of a formula~$\Phi$ and a planar combinatorial embedding of $G(\Phi) + C$ where $C=(c_1, \dots, c_n)$ is a cycle through the clause-vertices.
+This embedding gives us a partition of the vertices that are not part of~$C$: $V_1$ is the set of vertices in the interior of~$C$, and $V_2$ is the set of vertices in the exterior of~$C$.

+Let $G'$ be the graph that is obtained from $G(\Phi)$ by adding the edges of~$C$, except for the edge~$\{c_n,c_1\}$.
+Consider a straight-line drawing~$\Gamma$ of~$G'$ such that~$c_1,\dots,c_n$ lie on a horizontal line that separates the vertices of~$V_1$ from those of~$V_2$.
+We can obtain such a drawing, for example, by first computing straight-line drawings of the two subgraphs~$G'[V_1 \cup \{c_1,\dots,c_n\}]$ and~$G'[V_2 \cup \{c_1,\dots,c_n\}]$ such that the path~$(c_1,\dots,c_n)$ is on the outer face in both drawings, and by then gluing the two drawings together using two appropriate linear transformations.